Cosy your home

 Amanda Delaney has the lowdown on creating a gorgeous retreat for the colder months

-As the temperature drops and we swap flipflops for slippers, it’s the perfect time to look at how we can add warmth and comfort into our homes to create that perfect cosy retreat for autumn.
+As the temperature drops, it’s the perfect time to look at how we can add warmth and comfort into our homes to create that perfect cosy retreat.

 Lighting a fire immediately conjures up the feeling of cosiness and warmth.
 Whether you are using wood, gas multifuel, bioethanol or electricity, the flames provide a perfect focal point, instantly turning your living room into a warm and relaxing retreat.
 Considering adding a new fireplace?
 The choice is endless, from stunning period fireplaces to contemporary double sided or ceiling hanging stoves.
 If you have a fireplace but no flue it is still possible to add a contemporary bioethanol fire.
 Simply styling this area with logs, fairy lights and candles will also make a difference.

 Trending: Bio fires – fuelled by bioethanol liquid made from plant extracts.

 We use all our senses to form our emotions and smell is an important element to consider when we want to seasonalise a room.
 Adding a beautifully scented candle or room diffuser creates feelings of relaxation.
 Rich and spicy aromas create a warm and welcoming atmosphere, for a final finishing touch.